AlexJReid/blog/content/posts/monoblok-massive/index.md

 A small aside that's worth knowing if you're poking at the real Massive feed rather than the mock: the `AM` / `XA` / `CA` channels deliver server-side OHLC bars when using a `-delayed` feed.
 The patchbay just demuxes those into scalar `o` / `h` / `l` / `c` / `v` streams instead of recomputing bars from raw trades.
 If you only have a trade stream and want to build bars yourself, there's a `bar` primitive and a separate `examples/bars.edn` for it.

+## Bridging to NATS

+Subscribers can hook up directly to monoblok and it works fine.
+Most of the time though, you already have a NATS cluster doing the heavy lifting for the rest of the system, and you want the conditioned market data to land there too. monoblok ships with a bridge that forwards selected subjects to a downstream NATS server, so the conditioned streams can flow into JetStream without the broker having to redo any of the work.
+Point it at `T.*.p.stable` and JetStream stores the deduplicated, rounded prices, not the raw firehose.
+Less write amplification, less retained noise, and only the precision a consumer actually needs.

+That sharpens a few things downstream.
+Per-message dedupe windows in JetStream have less to chew on because squelch already collapsed redundant reprints upstream.
+Replays are smaller and faster.
+Consumers reading from the stream get the same shape of data as live subscribers on the broker, which means a backfill and a live tail stitch together cleanly.
+The raw frames stay on the monoblok side for anyone who wants them, but nothing forces JetStream to pay the storage cost.

 ## Try it

 Repo, code, and a more detailed README at [examples/json-massive](https://github.com/lexvicacom/monoblok/tree/main/examples/json-massive).
 Binaries for the 0.0.28 release are on the [releases page](https://github.com/lexvicacom/monoblok/releases/tag/v0.0.28).
 The earlier [playground post](/posts/monoblok-demo/) is still the easiest way to get a feel for the primitives without running anything locally.